Contributor Guide

 It features a lovable underdog who operates differently.
 If you hit no challenges and everything was wins across the board and just so easy, that's not interesting to us.
 We want a little struggle.
 We want to know what it took to get there.
 And we want to know how you Frank Sinatra did it your way.

-In general, stories should align with one of the topics on our topics page, but don't let that stop you from pitching a story you think my readers would want to read.
+Stories should align with one of the topics on our topics page, but don't let that stop you from pitching a story you think my readers would want to read.
+Your story should, however, be about running an independent business.

-I prefer first hand accounts, written by entrepreneurs, but will consider reported or community sourced pieces too, especially from writers who have experience with the topic they are pitching.
+I prefer first hand accounts, written by entrepreneurs, but will consider lightly reported or community sourced pieces too, especially from writers who have experience with the topic they are pitching.
+If you pitch something about someone who is not you, tell me who that person is and share a link so I can learn more about them.

 🖊️ How to write for Revenue Rulebreaker